nsars19/shrinkifier-ui/README.md

 View me live [here](https://nsars19.github.io/shrinkifier-ui/).

 There are two implementations of this application that both exist within this repository.
 The main branch contains the original app (v1.0), which communicates with the Express app mentioned below.
-The client-side-implementation branch contains the updated app (v2.0), which is handles all image processing client-side.
+The client-side-implementation branch contains the updated app (v2.0), which handles all image processing client-side.
 The live site is contains v2.0 of the application.

 This is a user interface for an application that compresses image files.
 It was built because I kept hitting the filesize limit when compressing images on TinyPNG & TinyJPEG, and because I had large batches of photos to compress, and did not want to do so manually.
 Who would?